prashant-7601/recommendationSystem/readme.txt

+Find the links to datasets in the links.txt file.
+I coould not upload them here because they were large in size.

 This project was made for the Capgemini Tech Challenge 2021 (Data Science round 2).
 We were asked to create a recommendation system using 2 datasets (electronics and modcloth) provided to us.

 How to deploy the project: